 How to find the area between two z scores on one side of the mean

 Step 2: Look in the z-table for your z-scores (you should have two from Step 1) by finding the intersections.
-For example, if you are asked to find the area from z= -0.46 to z= -0.40, look up both 0.40 and 0.46 (see note below about negative numbers).
-The table below illustrates the result for 0.46* (0.4 in the left hand column and 0.06 in the top row. the intersection is .1772).
+For example, if you are asked to find the area from z = -0.46 to z = -0.
+04, look up both 0.46 and 0.04 (see note below about negative numbers).
+The table below illustrates the result for 0.46* (0.4 in the left hand column and 0.06 in the top row.
+The intersection is .1772).

 Step 3: Subtract the smaller z-value you just found in step 2 from the larger value.

 *note.
-The graph is symmetrical, so look up absolute values.
-For example, if you are asked to find the area between two z scores of -0.40 to -0.46, just look up 0.40 and 0.46.
+The normal distribution has a symmetrical graph.
+As z-scores are drawn from this distribution, it means you look up absolute values.
+For example, if you are asked to find the area between two z scores of -0.40 to -0.46, look up 0.40 and 0.46.